 - 1. Applicant Capacity (2 pages maximum): - a.
 Describe the related experience of the applicant and partners responding to the NOFO.
 If any of the work is to be sub-contracted, provide the name(s) of and describe the relevant experience of the sub-contractor(s). - b.
 Provide information about the applicant's size and structure and length of time in business. - c.
 Include a list of the applicant's staff, including sub-contractor personnel, to be assigned to the project.
 Describe the role each staff person will fulfill.
 Indicate the number of hours each staff will be assigned to the project.
 Provide resumes for all project staff.
 Indicate, at a minimum, their positions and total years in the organization, education, and relevant work experience. - d.
-For participant-serving projects, include the name of the case manager that is qualified to certify WIOA eligibility and report this information to the Illinois Workforce Development System (IWDS). - e.
+For participant-serving projects, include the name of the case manager that is qualified to certify WIOA eligibility and report this information to the Illinois Workforce Development System (IWDS) For incumbent worker project list the staff that is qualified to enter information into the Incumbent Worker Tracking System (IWTS) - e.
 Include references (with contact information) for projects recently completed or under way that required skills and experience similar to those required for this proposed project. - 2.
 Documentation of Need (2 pages maximum): - a.
-Include a labor market analysis and relevant and current data that illustrate the needs of employers and job seekers. - b.
-Provide information on how this project will serve the needs of business and industries in the target regions.
-For projects that are focused on layoff aversion, provide information regarding the "risk factor(s)" (see the Incumbent Work Information in Section A of the NOFO). - c.
-Provide a detailed explanation of how this project will serve the targeted communities and populations specified in the Program Description of the NOFO (Section A). - d.
-Describe your connection and experience serving the population (program participants) targeted in this proposal.
-How many program participants will be served and how will they be identified/recruited? - e.
+Describe the issues, problems, and/or needs that are addressed by this project (i.e., occupational shortages; skills gap; industry competitiveness; at-risk factors; market need; etc.).
+Identify the industry/companies/region/area affected by the identified issues. - b.
+If applicable, provide a detailed explanation of how this project will serve the targeted communities and populations specified in the Program Description of the NOFO (Section A). - c.
+If applicable, describe your connection and experience serving the population (program participants) targeted in this proposal.
+How many program participants will be served and how will they be identified/recruited? - d.
 Provide any additional contextual details that will strengthen the reviewers' understanding of the identified issues/problems and needs. - 3.
 Specific Project Requirements and Considerations (6 pages maximum): - a.
-Identify the targeted industry, business and occupations. - b.
+Identify the targeted industry, business and occupations (if applicable). - b.
 Describe the project goals, activities, outcomes and timeline. - c.
+Describe specifically how the project is intended to address the need(s) identified in section 2. - d.
+Describe the elements of the project that are innovative.
+Provide evidence and the rationale supporting the innovation, the specific intended outcomes derived from the innovation and how the impact of the innovation will be measured. - e.
+Describe how the results of the project will be evaluated, including: specific performance metrics, how evaluation data will be collected, how best practices and lessons learned will be documented. - f.
+For direct training innovation projects: - i.
 Describe the type of training and the method for delivery, along with the associated credentials and certifications, as applicable.
 PLEASE NOTE: For projects that are serving WIOA registrants and the applicant is not a LWIA, a Memorandum of Understanding must be developed and signed by the applicant and Local Workforce Area that details at a minimum the LWIA's role and responsibilities related to recruitment, eligibility determination, enrollment, and performance requirements and strategies.
 Attach Partnership Agreements (as opposed to Letters of Support) with all essential partners detailing entity information and contact information, responsibilities, functions, and coordination.
 Describe the training program including, but not limited to: